RyanRogowski/RyanRogowski.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: My history
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Ryan Rogowski.
+I am a software engineer, product leader, and entrepreneur:

+- I started my first company Waygo to create visual translation
-- I rock a great mustache
+- I went on to start a Machine Learning consulting firm called TA Labs
-- I'm extremely loyal to my family
+- I now work as the lead Machine Learning engineer at Datacapable

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I love to travel, speak at conferences, and share my learnings with the world [my stories](https://ryanrogowski.github.io).